This tutorial shows how to photograph a room's interior when there is a bright view through the window.

 The advanced technique for taking the exposures is detailed below.

 Use the advanced technique if you are a professional photographer or when you need to ensure that all details in the view are rendered.
-Otherwise, try the basic technique.
+Otherwise, try the simple technique.

 Turn on all lights available in the room.

 Check that the flash of your camera is switched off.

 Set your camera to Aperture priority mode (usually abbreviated A or Av).

 Switch your camera to spot metering mode.
 Position the focus point over the darkest part of the scene and read the shutter speed.